Group completions and the homotopical monadicity theorem: Introduction

 \begin{thm} There is a functor $\mathrm{Bar} \colon \bC[\sT] \rtarr \bC[\sT]$, written $Y\mapsto \overline{Y}$, and a natural equivalence $\ze\colon \overline{Y} \rtarr Y$ such that the unit $\et_{\bC}\colon \overline{Y} \rtarr \OM_{\bC} \SI_{\bC} \overline{Y}$ is a group completion and is therefore an equivalence if $Y$ is grouplike.\end{thm}

-In turn, this leads to a characterization principle of the following general form.
-It is a homotopical analog of the categorical Beck monadicity theorem.
+In turn, this leads to a characterization principle of the following general form, {which can be viewed as a variant homotopical monadicity theorem.}

-\begin{thm} $(\SI_{\bC},\OM_{\bC})$ induces an adjoint equivalence from the homotopy category of grouplike $ \bC$-algebras in $\sT$ to the category of $\OM$-connective objects of $\sS$. \end{thm}
+\begin{thm} $(\SI_{\bC},\OM_{\bC})$ induces an adjoint equivalence from the homotopy category of grouplike $ \bC$-algebras in $\sT$ to that of $\OM$-connective objects in $\sS$. \end{thm}

-The terms {\em group completion}, {\em grouplike}, and {\em $\OM$-connective} have axiomatized meanings and can specialize to have different meanings in different contexts.
-In particular, we shall have two very different ideas of grouplike objects and group completions.
-The first is characterized axiomatically (Definitions \ref{screwy} and \ref{screwy2}) but the examples are concrete and homological or homotopical (for example Definitions \ref{Hopf} and \ref{Hopf2}); that idea is the one that leads both to our proofs and to myriads of explicit calculations.
-The other is formal and conceptual (\autoref{fgplike}) and is characterized by a universal property on passage to homotopy categories (\autoref{Univ}), but it is not at all geared towards calculations.
-We shall find an equivalence between them under appropriate assumptions (\autoref{new1}).
+The terms {\em group completion}, {\em grouplike}, and {\em $\OM$-connective} have axiomatized meanings and can specialize to have different meanings in different contexts. {The notion of $\OM$-connectivity has nothing to do with the monad $\bC$ and is discussed in \cite[Section 2.3]{KMZ0}; it specializes to standard definitions in most contexts.
+In contrast, no notion of group completion is relevant to the homotopical monadicity theorem of \cite{KMZ0}.
+We shall have two very different ideas of grouplike objects and group completions.
+The first is characterized axiomatically (Definitions \ref{screwy} and \ref{screwy2}), but the examples are concrete and homological or homotopical (for example Definitions \ref{Hopf} and \ref{Hopf2}); that idea is the one that leads both to our proofs and to myriads of explicit calculations.
+The other is formal and conceptual (\autoref{fgplike}) and is characterized by a universal property on passage to homotopy categories (\autoref{Univ}), but it is not geared towards calculations.
+We shall find an equivalence between them under appropriate assumptions (\autoref{new1}). }

 We emphasize that despite its obvious specialization in topology, $(\SI,\OM)$ can be any suitable adjoint pair in our general axiomatic context.
-Here $\overline{Y}$ might come as a cofibrant approximation of $Y$, but we focus on the highly structured choice given by the monadic bar construction $\overline{Y} = B(\bC,\bC,Y)$; it is usually itself an example of a cofibrant approximation (see \autoref{MODEL}), but that is not our emphasis.
+Here $\overline{Y}$ might come as a cofibrant approximation of $Y$, but we focus on the highly structured choice given by the monadic bar construction $\overline{Y} = B(\bC,\bC,Y)$; it is often itself an example of a cofibrant approximation (see \autoref{MODEL}), but that is not our emphasis. {As discussed for example in \cite[Section 3.1]{MMO}, it is a kind of formal resolution that appears quite generally in ``derived homotopical algebra".}

 For convenience in discussing applications and with potential new applications in mind, we begin with standing ``Assumptions" that together will lead to results of the form given in Theorems \ref{recprin} and \ref{adjequiv}.
-In \autoref{CONTEXT} we establish our categorical context, explaining a general adjunction $(\SI_{\bC},\OM_{\bC})$ that will have many specializations.
-While $\SI_{\bC}$ was previously defined in passing, its centrality to our theory is a new perspective.